 Yikes, here we go...

 Back in the late nineteenth and early twentieth century, actors performing in blackface were more accepted by the general public, though Jolson was the first comedian to use blackface.
 He did this with a great deal of energy and spirit; he felt freer and more spontaneous behind the burnt cork than he ever did in 'whiteface.'
-As time went on, though others may have used burnt cork, it was obvious that no one could do blackface like Jolson.In his book Dangerous Men, Mick LaSalle describes Jolson as the troll king of early sound film, the golem who segued between the handsome, effeminate lovers of the silents and the fast-talking toughs of the gangster boom.
-Jolson was neither lover nor tough; he was insecure and caught in a narcissistic downward spiral through the molasses air, as if being the first person to speak and sing on film had left him permanently self-conscious yet tickled to a childlike, near-Jerry Lewisian fit of jouissance over the attention: "In film after film, Jolson not only watches himself, he watches you watch him," notes LaSalle.
+As time went on, though others may have used burnt cork, it was obvious that no one could do blackface like Jolson.In his book Dangerous Men, Mick LaSalle describes Jolson as the troll king of early sound film, the golem who segued between the handsome, effeminate lovers and lovesick circus freaks of Lon Chaney-Tod Browning silents and the fast-talking toughs of the gangster boom.
+Jolson was neither lover, not deformed freak, nor tough guy; he was insecure and caught in a narcissistic downward spiral through the early Vitaphone crackle-and-hiss, as if being the first person to speak and sing on film had left him permanently self-conscious yet tickled to a childlike fit of jouissance over the attention: "In film after film, Jolson not only watches himself, he watches you watch him," notes LaSalle.
 He's a "borscht belt Pagliachi... a monster as masochistic as Chaney, but needier, most self-pitying, and, of course, louder."
 (18-19)

-Now there are some who think two wrongs don't make a right, but this ground zero of racism has a train-wreck pull for others, maybe it's wrong to do so, but we seek reasons why we might excuse him.
+Now there are some who think two wrongs don't make a right, but this ground zero of racism has a train-wreck pull for others, such as myself.
 Does it help that Jolson was a big supporter of black entertainers and possibly felt a kinship with oppressed African Americans?
-A Jew who played up his own Jewishness, Jolson had to struggle with stereotypes himself, and both black and Jews had to constantly depict themselves as humble and naive to avoid racist ire.
-As if cementing the similarity, behold the above picture, so bizarre it almost seems culled from some Martian TV transmission.
-The archaic Yiddish characters on the newspaper providing an under-halo to the sunrise of loose straw from his hat, he's a blackface golem from an alternate universe.
-And the whole Green Pastures satire aspect is eerily soothing: the opiate promise of heading into the sunshine of eternal glory, just like the code had planned for us immediately following this last pre-code moment of a wanderin' in the Valley of the Shadow of Death.
+A Jew who played up his own Jewishness, Jolson had to struggle with stereotypes himself, and both black and Jews had to constantly depict themselves as humble, decent, and naive to avoid racist ire.
+As if cementing the similarity, behold the above picture: the archaic Yiddish characters on the newspaper providing an under-halo to the sunrise of loose straw from his hat, Jolson comes off as a blackface golem from an alternate dimension, beamed here through a stray TV signal from outside time and space.
+The Green Pastures satire aspect is eerily soothing in this bizarro world context: the opiate promise of heading into the sunshine of eternal glory (on a mule!) just like the code had planned for us immediately following this last moment of a wanderin' in the Valley of the Shadow of Amorality and Death.